Haris617/esports-tournament-dbms/questions.md

 # Haris SQL Questions

-This question list is copied from the question comments in `final-source-code/Final Source Code.sql`.
+This question list follows the `Q1` to `Q60` flow from `final-source-code/Final Source Code.sql` and keeps the wording aligned with the actual SQL examples.

 ## Part A: DDL Commands